BRsurendra31/INI8-LAB_CRUD-with-MySQL/README.md

 2. Design the SQL Table

-4. Go to Backend and provide the mysql host url
+4.provide the mysql host url

 5. start the server